hypo69/hypo/pytest/gemini/src/endpoints/prestashop/_doc/overwiev.md

 7. **Error Handling:** Now correctly handles the `TypeError` raised when an empty string is passed as a product ID.

-8. **Completeness:**  This example now has multiple test cases for different scenarios, demonstrating how to test for valid, invalid, and edge case input.
+8. **Completeness:**  This example now has multiple test cases for different scenarios, demonStarting how to test for valid, invalid, and edge case input.

 **How to run the tests:**